dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-The conventional application model is a procedural loop.
-An application initializes then enters a main loop.
-However, this is a poor fit for my visions of live coding and reactive systems.
-There is no mechanism to access state hidden within the loop during a software update, nor to robustly inform the application when its observations or assumptions have been invalidated.

-An intriguing alternative is the *transaction machine* model of applications.
-Transaction machines have many nice properties for concurrency, process control, live coding, reactive behavior, and real-time systems.
-They are also a good fit for Glas programs, where the 'try' clauses are essentially hierarchical transactions.

-The disadvantage of transaction machines is development overhead.
-Transactions do not support synchronous interaction, thus many APIs must be redesigned.
-This is a non-trivial effort.
-This document discusses transaction machines and suitable APIs to get started with this model.
+Glas programs have algebraic effects, which greatly simplifies exploration of different application models.
+In conjunction with access to programs as values, it is feasible to implement robust adapters layers between models.

+The most conventional application model is the procedural loop, i.e. the application code is some variation of `void main() { init; loop { do stuff }; cleanup }`.
+State and behavior are both private to the application loop, not accessible for extension or inspection.
+Concurrency is very awkward and error-prone in this model.
+The only *generic* operation on the running application is to kill it.
+Glas systems will use this conventional model for command line verbs (i.e. `glas-cli-verb.run` programs) because it's easy to implement due to conventions.

+An intriguing alternative is the *transaction machine*, where an application is a dynamic set of transactions that run repeatedly.
+The loop is implicit, and state is maintained outside the loop, which significantly improves extensibility and enables orthogonal persistence.
+Concurrent coordination is very natural in this program model.
+It is feasible to update code atomically at runtime.
+Transaction machines are a good foundation for my visions of robust live coding as a basis for user-interfaces.

+This document explores my vision for the development of applications in Glas systems.

 ## Transaction Machines

-Transaction machines model software systems as a set of repeating transactions on a shared environment.
+Transaction machines model software systems as a dynamic set of repeating transactions on a shared environment.
 Individual transactions are deterministic, while the set is scheduled fairly but non-deterministically.

 This model is conceptually simple, easy to implement naively, and has very many nice emergent properties that cover a wide variety of systems-level concerns.
 The cost is that a high-performance implementation is non-trivial, requiring optimizations from incremental computing, replication on fork, and cached routing.

 ### Process Control

-Deterministic, unproductive transactions will also be unproductive when repeated unless there is a relevant change in the environment.
-The system can optimize by waiting for relevant changes.
+Deterministic, unproductive transactions will be unproductive when repeated unless there is a relevant change in the environment.
+Thus, the system can optimize a busy-wait loop by directly waiting for relevant changes.
 Aborted transactions are obviously unproductive.
 Thus, aborting a transaction serves as an implicit request to wait for changes.
-For example, we could abort to wait for data on a channel, or abort to wait on time to reach a threshold condition.
-This supports process control.
+Explicit waits, such as waiting for an external input or on a clock, are also feasible.
+In context of transaction machines, explicit waits are implicitly be canceled and recomputed in case of concurrent changes to values read earlier within the same transaction.
+Thus, waits and interrupts are implicit and natural for transaction machines.

+However, a consequence is that transactions should not 'sleep'.
+They can wait on a specific future timestamp, but reading the current time then waiting is a problem because the current time is continuously changing.

 ### Reactive Dataflow

-A successful transaction that reads and writes variables is unproductive if the written values are equal to the original content.
+A successful transaction that reads and writes variables (no external effects) is unproductive if the written values are equal to the original content.
 If there is no cyclic data dependency, then repeating the transaction will always produce the same output.
 If there is a cyclic data dependency, it is possible to explicitly detect change to check for a stable fixpoint.

 A system could augment reactive dataflow by scheduling transactions in a sequence based on the observed topological dependency graph.
 This would minimize 'glitches' where two variables are inconsistent due to the timing of an observation.